apache/airflow/dev/breeze/doc/01_installation.rst

 Installation
 ============
-First, clone the Airflow repository, but ensure you do not clone it into your home directory.
-Doing so will trigger the following error:
+First, clone the Airflow repository, but make sure not to clone it into your home directory.
+Cloning it into your home directory will cause the following error:
-'Your Airflow sources are checked out in /Users/username/airflow, which is also your AIRFLOW_HOME where Airflow writes logs and database files.
-This setup is problematic because Airflow might overwrite or clean up your source code and .git repository.'
+`Your Airflow sources are checked out in /Users/username/airflow, which is also your AIRFLOW_HOME where Airflow writes logs and database files.
+This setup is problematic because Airflow might overwrite or clean up your source code and .git repository.`

 .. code-block:: bash

     git clone https://github.com/apache/airflow.git

-Then set your working directory to root of (this) cloned repository.
+Set your working directory to the root of this cloned repository.

 .. code-block:: bash